Stories from the Land of Crane and Turtle, Part 3

 “Ningwiz, my son, listen to what I have to tell you for the story I am about to relate to you is filled with meaning and direction.
 Ningad aadizooke!
 I will tell you now a sacred story!
 It is the story about the strange maize manidoo called Manidoo-imin who a long time ago came from a faraway land in the south and visited our People to bring them the great gift of corn, thus providing sustenance and nutrition and helping them to survive even the harshest winters.

-‘I will do as you say Nooko,’ replied Wiinabozho.
-‘But what is that you want me to do exacly?’
+"I will do as you say Nooko," replied Wenabozho.
+"But what is that you want me to do exacly?"

-Soon after Wiinabozho’s grandmother undertook her last journey.
-As soon as she had joined her ancestors and her loving grandson had buried her not far from the wiigiwaam by the lake, he jumped into his canoe, and because he is half human half manidoo (spirit), thus gifted with magical powers, it took him only a few hours before he reached the opposite shore of the big lake.”
+Soon after Wenabozho’s grandmother undertook her last journey toward the land where her ancestors lived.
+Her loving grandson buried her not far from the wiigiwaam by the lake.
+Next, he jumped into his canoe, and because he is half human half manidoo (spirit), thus gifted with magical powers, it took him only a few hours before he reached the opposite shore of the big lake.”

-‘Boozhoo!
+"Boozhoo!
 I am a mighty warrior and I come from a land far to the South.
-I have been sent to you by Gichi-manidoo, the Great Mystery.
-The Great Mystery knows who you are Wiinabozho, and he knows you wish to do good for the Anishinaabeg.’
+I have been sent to you by my People who live in the sky.
+I have been told that you are Wenabozho.
+I know you wish to do good things for the Anishinaabeg."

-When Wiinabozho asked the tall stranger what the wanted from him, he answered that he wanted to test how brave Wiinabozho was.
-If Wiinabozho could put him down, his life and that of the Anishinaabeg would be richer; if not, the Anishinaabeg would be hungry forever.
+When Wenabozho asked the tall stranger what the wanted from him, he answered that he wanted to test how brave Wenabozho was.
+If Wenabozho could put him down, his life and that of the Anishinaabeg would be richer; if not, the Anishinaabeg would be hungry forever.

 ‘You must wrestle me to death; only by defeating me you will be able to learn the secret that will help the People who depend on you for survival,’ the tall warrior added.

-Wiinabozho obeyed the warrior’s last wish and after his return the people of the village buried the foreign warrior next to Wiinabozho’s grandmother’s grave.
-Whenever Wiinabozho came to pay his respects to his beloved grandmother, he paid his respects to the buried Maize Manidoo that had come from the South as well.
+Wenabozho obeyed the warrior’s last wish and after his return the people of the village buried the foreign warrior next to Wenabozho’s grandmother’s grave.
+Whenever Wenabozho came to pay his respects to his beloved grandmother, he paid his respects to the buried Maize Manidoo that had come from the South as well.

 “So this is how it happened, ningwiz,” the Mide Elder who went by the name of Giiwedin concluded, “that two moons later, during manoominii-giizis, the wild rice harvest moon (the month of August), our medicine people sampled the yellow kernels of this strange plant, and declared them to be good.
 ‘Manidoo-imin’ they called the new plant, a seed or berry of wonder.
-All the Anishinaabeg troughout the land feasted on the ears of corn, and they thanked trough ceremony and song Wiinabozho and Gichi-manidoo (the Great Mystery) for bringing them this new Sacred Food of Wonder.
+All the Anishinaabeg troughout the land feasted on the ears of corn, and they thanked trough ceremony and song Wenabozho and the manidoog for bringing them this new Sacred Food of Wonder.
 By his death Manidoo-imin had given life to the hungry Anishinaabeg!